Love, Finally

 We see the world through our wounds, not as it really is.
 We see what we believe.
 It’s like seeing the entire world drenched in yellow when we’re wearing yellow-tinted glasses.
 Freedom comes when we take the glasses off.

-Roth was determined to untangle her sense of self from her mother’s judgement.
-Working with a blind, eighty-six-year-old wisewoman, Roth learned to distinguish between her mother’s influence and her own, truer inner knowing.
+Roth was determined to untangle her sense of self from her mother’s judgment.
+Working with a blind eighty-six-year-old wisewoman, Roth learned to distinguish between her mother’s influence and her own truer inner knowing.
 Roth began to see that it was not what her mother said or did that made her unhappy, but what Roth believed about herself because of what her mother said or did.
-For the first time, Roth understood that peace does not depend on external circumstances—you do not need to wait for someone else to change—it relies only on what you yourself choose to believe.
+For the first time, Roth began to understand how peace does not depend on external circumstances—you do not need to wait for someone else to change—it relies only on what you yourself choose to believe.

-Written in her signature style—funny, self-deprecating, and soulful—Love, Finally is Roth’s story of discovering the deeper awareness that set her free.
+Written in her signature style—funny, self-deprecating, soulful—Love, Finally is Roth’s story of discovering the deeper awareness that set her free.
 This transformative, healing book is an essential roadmap for anyone who wants to repair their relationships with food, their families, and themselves.
-It is a stunning illustration of an essential truth: it takes a lifetime to return to where you’ve always been.

 Read more